• Skip to primary navigation

 Important points to Note down

-4) Begin and End are mandatory statements indicating begin and end of the PL/SQL Block.
+(4) Begin and End is mandatory statements indicating begin and end of the PL/SQL Block.

-7) Section keyword Declare, Begin ,exception are not followed by semicolon
+(7) Section keywords Declare, Begin, and exception are not followed by semicolons

 PLSQL Block Types